Juvenile idiopathic arthritis

 Juvenile idiopathic arthritis can affect one joint or many.
 There are several different subtypes of juvenile idiopathic arthritis, but the main ones are systemic, oligoarticular and polyarticular.
 Which type your child has depends on symptoms, the number of joints affected, and if a fever and rashes are prominent features.

-Like other forms of arthritis, juvenile idiopathic arthritis is characterized by times when symptoms flare up and times when symptoms disappear.
+Like other forms of arthritis, juvenile idiopathic arthritis is characterized by times when symptoms flare up and times when symptoms may be minimal.

 When to see a doctor